Recommendations for Computer Purchases

 - Please avoid machines with an S Mode operating system: The S Mode prevents you from installing software unless it comes from the Windows store.
 An operating system like “Windows 10 Home 64-bit” is preferred.

-As a student in the School of Hotel Administration, you will be required to use Microsoft Office a great deal.
+As a student in the Nolan School, you will be required to use Microsoft Office a great deal.
 While Office is available on all of our public computers, it is also available for students to download and install.
 Download the most recent version of Office for Students.

 An easily overlooked but vital aspect of purchasing a new computer is the warranty that comes with it.
 Larger vendors, such as Dell, typically offer four-year warranty plans that include parts and labor.
 In some cases they might cost a little extra at the time of purchase but can save a tremendous amount of money and time if parts fail.